 During British Rule in Bengal, India, bungalow houses served as casual residences for travelers and ambassadors in the mid-17th century.
 And although they were a staple then, bungalows gained popularity in Britain in the mid-19th century.

 Bungalow homes are a staple in Southern California, USA, due to the high demand for small single family homes in LA.
 And in the 20th century, these aesthetic bungalow houses were sought after due to the architectural movements in Southern California, which aligned with their essential characteristics.

-These bungalow homes are known as “California bungalows,” and usually have one or one-and-a-half story, featuring Spanish-inspired details, sloping roof, and a large porch.
-However, Chicago bungalows are one-and-a-half story homes with a basement and are just as popular now.
-Besides, they are known to be longer rather than wider, and are specifically designed to fit the narrow city lots.
+These bungalow homes are known as “California bungalows,” and usually have one or one-and-a-half story, featuring Spanish-inspired details, a sloping roof, and a large porch.
+However, Chicago bungalows are one-and-a-half-story homes with a basement and are just as popular now.
+Besides, they are known to be longer rather than wider and are specifically designed to fit the narrow city lots.

 The term “bungalow,” however, usually refers to a small residence of one story.
 And although it developed later in the 20th century, the definition would vary based on where you are.
-For example, in India, regardless of the amount of stories a living space has, the term usually refers to any single family dwelling.
+For example, in India, regardless of the number of stories a living space has, the term usually refers to any single-family dwelling.

 Advantages Of Owning A Bungalow Home